 No matter how you feel about cleaning, science tells us that keeping everything clean and organized is good for us.
 It helps us feel better about ourselves, reduces stress, improves our productivity, boosts our mood, and is a great way to stay physically fit.
-But cleaning your house can be a lot more than a practical chore.

 In this article, we explore the benefits of keeping your home clean and organized, including the top 10 reasons why we love to clean our homes.